Skip to main content

 Remove cap from new filter

-Most filters come with protective caps—remove before installing
+Most filters ship with protective caps - remove the cap before installing

 5